Join a Lab

 Sumner, Qld

-The Lab at Sumner is hosted by Endgame eSports a technology venue in the Western suburbs of Brisbane.
-Endgame is excited to provide an inclusive community based environment.
+The Lab at Sumner is hosted by Endgame eSports, a technology venue in the Western suburbs of Brisbane.
+Endgame is excited to provide a warm and inclusive community-centred environment.

-Sessions will run on Tuesday afternoons during school term dates from 4.30 – 6.30pm.
+Sessions will run on both Tuesday and Thursday afternoons during school term from 4:30pm to 6:30pm.

 To register your interest please click on the orange REGISTER button on this page and register your details and those of your child.
-Select the Sumner Lab from the list at the top of the child registration screen.
+Select the Toowoowoba or Highfields (or both) from the list at the top of the child registration screen.

 Melrose Park, SA